BrianJKoopman/autov/docs/decenter.rst

 AutoV's Decenter Methods
 -------------------------
-For decentering the entire cryostat :meth:`modules.autov.AutoV.decenter_cryostat` applies a decenter to the "window clamp" surface, which doesn't have a corresponding reverse decenter.
+For decentering the entire cryostat :meth:`autov.autoact.AutoACT.decenter_cryostat` applies a decenter to the "window clamp" surface, which doesn't have a corresponding reverse decenter.
 This should have the effect that the entire cryostat is decentered by the given amount.

-.. automodule:: modules.autov
+.. automodule:: autov.autoact
-.. autoclass:: AutoV
+.. autoclass:: AutoACT
     :members: decenter_cryostat
     :noindex: